 We started with the Walker Group in their Buyer Voice Selling program.
 In just over 90 days we had entirely new, improved messaging targeted at our core customer base and their decision makers.
 Since then we have extended our relationship into the implementation phase with a new web site and new sales tools.
 The feedback from the market place to date has been exciting.
 By involving people from all areas of our business, the new messaging helped not only in our marketing, but in refreshing a company culture around our customers and the importance of our services to them.

-Founded in 2004, Walker is made up of a group of seasoned executives that have built, positioned, bought, and sold a number of high growth companies in the technology, communications, consulting, and interactive industries.
+Walker is made up of a group of experienced executives that have built, positioned, bought, and sold a number of high growth companies in a variety of industries.

 Tim Neill has 15 years executive management experience in interactive marketing and Internet technologies.
 Prior to joining Walker, Neill was President & CEO of agencyQ, one of the Mid-Atlantic's premiere interactive marketing and technology agencies, where he oversaw six consecutive years of aggressive growth.

 Neill's specialties are developing effective strategies that drive revenue through meaningful interactive experiences and working with executives and founders to create and deliver a message that resonates in the marketplace.

 Neill has worked on marketing strategies and programs for brands that include Marriott International, Tyco, BlueCrossBlueShield, Tecumseh, Preferred Hotels, Tandberg, Pew, and the Washington Post.
 Tim has also managed partnerships with agencies such as Ogilvy, Vertis Communications, and Porter Novelli.

 Before agencyQ, Tim served as CFO and Executive VP of Strategy for a number of early-stage start up companies.